 - Ship and Castle – 42 Quai Jean-Charles Rey, 98000 Monaco

-Before domestic matches at the Stade Louis II, alcohol is served on the kiosks in the concourse in addition to the soft drinks and snacks.
-However, on European nights no alcohol is served inside the stadium.
+Before domestic matches at the Stade Louis II, alcohol is served on the kiosks in the concourse as well as soft drinks and snacks.
+However, on European nights alcohol is not served inside the stadium.

-The snacks available to purchase include popcorn and chocolate but no hot food is on offer so grab something before you go into the stadium if you are hungry.
+The snacks available to purchase include popcorn and chocolate, but no hot food is on offer so be sure to grab something before entering the stadium if you are hungry.

-The centre of Monaco is packed with different restaurants but sadly, finding a cheap option isn’t going to be easy.
-The area is considered one of the most up-market areas in Europe and therefore food doesn’t come cheap.
-On the plus side, the food is generally excellent.
+The centre of Monaco is packed with an array of restaurants but unfortunately, finding a cheap option is far from easy.
+The area is considered one of the most up-market in Europe and therefore food rarely comes cheap.
+On the plus side, it is generally considered to be of excellent quality.

 Three restaurants that are on the cheaper side (by Monaco’s standards) and are within walking distance of the Stade Louis II include: